-- Planning

-- Team Teaching lessons
+- Planning - Team Teaching lessons

-- Pupil and Staff Voice

-- Reviewed Parent Consultations

 PSHE and RSE at Bramhope are assessed at the end of each key stage.
-Assessment is completed by class teachers and is in a questionnaire form.
+The assessing is completed by class teachers and is in a questionnaire form.
 Each questionnaire is appropriate for the key stage and will ask specific questions based on their intended learning outcomes for their age.
 The Questionnaires will be used in Year 3, Year 4 and Year 6, KS1, LKS2 and UKS2.